Garden Levelling Cost

 You can order topsoil to fill the gap underneath your retaining wall if you only raise a lawn.
 However, if you are lowering a section of the lawn, you can fill the gap behind the retaining wall with soil taken from here.

-To ensure that your lawn is flat, use a spirit level.
+To ensure the land is flat, use a spirit level.
 Before compacting the soil, ensure it is level and at the proper level.

 You may need to add or remove some soil before proceeding to the next step.
 Again, gauging the level by eye is a good starting point, but the spirit level you used will also come in handy here: lay it out on the lawn in a few places to ensure everything is flat and even.